What does 'Sahel' mean?

 Learn more about our history.

 Does SOS Sahel UK offer funding to other organisations?

-At present, SOS Sahel UK only supports its current partner organisation in Sudan.
+At present, SOS Sahel UK only supports its current partner organisations in Sudan, South Sudan and Ethiopia.
 It cannot accept any unsolicited applications for funding.